Interpretable Personalized Experimentation: Results on Publicly Available Data

-\textbf{Interpreting HTE model:} Figure \ref{fig:covid_segments} presents segments found by Distill-HTE on the synthetic COVID data.
-The segment with the most negative predicted treatment effect (first segment; red color), at -0.0304 +- 0.0010, covers individuals who started taking the drug between 4.5 and 10.5 days after the onset of symptoms and had Aspartete Aminotransferase and Lactate Dehydrogenase levels within normal ranges \citep{medicinenet}, suggesting that they were not extremely sick.
-It is therefore not surprising that they were not predicted to benefit as much from the drug.
+\textbf{HTE model understanding:} Fig. \ref{fig:covid_segments} presents segments found by Distill-HTE on the COVID data.
+The segment with the most negative predicted treatment effect (first segment in red), at -0.03 +- 0.001, covers individuals who started taking the drug between 4.5 and 10.5 days after the onset of symptoms and had Aspartete Aminotransferase and Lactate Dehydrogenase levels within normal ranges \citep{medicinenet}, suggesting that they were not extremely sick.
+It is unsurprising that they were not predicted to benefit as much from the drug.

 On the other hand, the segment with the most positive predicted treatment effect (last segment; green color) covers individuals who started taking the drug soon ($<=$ 4.5 days) after exhibiting COVID symptoms.
-These individuals were predicted to benefit the most from the drug, with treatment effect 0.0187 +- 0.0006.
+These individuals were predicted to benefit the most from the drug, with treatment effect 0.018 +- 0.0006.
 This agrees with the finding that the Remdesivir drug results in a faster time to clinical improvement for the patients with shorter time from symptom onset to starting trial \citep{wang2020remdesivir}.

-\textbf{Policy Generation:} A simple policy can be derived from the Distill-HTE segments, with all red segments assigned to not receiving the drug (as they are predicted to not benefit from it) and all green segments assigned to receiving the drug.
+\textbf{Policy generation:} A simple policy can be derived from the Distill-HTE segments, with all red segments assigned to not receiving the drug (as they are predicted to not benefit from it) and all green segments assigned to receiving the drug.
 This policy is different from the interpretable policies learned directly (Table \ref{table:synthetic_results}).
-For example, the GreedyTreeSearch-HTE policy is extremely simple: if days from symptoms onset to starting trial $<$ 11, assign to receive the drug.
-Otherwise, assign to not receive the drug.
-Another example is No-HTE-Greedy and No-HTE-Iterative whose rather stringent splitting criteria (Equation \ref{eq:segment_ate}) did not find enough heterogeneity worth assigning different treatment groups to, and assigned all individuals to receive the drug.
+For example, the GreedyTreeSearch-HTE policy is extremely simple: assigning to receive the drug only if days from symptoms onset to starting trial $<$ 11.
+Another example is No-HTE-Greedy and No-HTE-Iterative whose rather stringent splitting criteria did not find enough heterogeneity worth assigning different treatment groups to, and assigned all individuals to receive the drug.